mainmatter/ember-workshop/9 - Testing.iapresenter/text.md

 ## Unit Tests
 	test isolated chunks of functionality in non-Ember specific code

-these are really just general QUnit/Mocha tests
+these are really just general QUnit tests

 ---